bigfix/developer.bigfix.com/site/pages/action-script/reference/flow-control/action-parameter-query.md

 ## Notes

-The parameter values input by the user may include %xx where xx stands for a two-digit hexadecimal number to specify the character you want to embed.
-To embed a percent sign, use `%25`.
-To embed a double quote, use `%22`.

 While the action is executing, you can retrieve the action parameter value entered by the user with the [parameter](/relevance/reference/string.html#parameter-string-string) inspector.
 For example, in your action you could use relevance substitution: